Cancer in the Under-Privileged Indigent or Disadvantaged

 How the CUPID program works

-The CUPID program is a unique eight-week summer research experience for rising second-year medical students to gain exposure to oncology.
+The program runs for nine weeks.
 Students complete a longitudinal research project in an oncology basic science laboratory and participate in structured shadowing with medical, surgical and radiation oncology to gain clinical experience in the core specialties of cancer care.

 There are daily lunchtime lectures delivered in collaboration with Johns Hopkins and Ohio State University (lunch provided).
 Presentations are delivered by world renowned experts from all three institutions covering the basic science and epidemiology of cancer, management of specific cancers, and oncologic healthcare disparities.